 I need information about...

-You are at high risk and going through menopause.
+You have known risk factors and are going through menopause.

-You have changes in the cells inside your uterus that might turn into cancer.
+You have precancerous changes (hyperplasia) in the cells inside your uterus that may turn into cancer.

 If you are at high risk for endometrial cancer, talk with your healthcare provider about an endometrial biopsy.
 He or she may advise you to have biopsies after menopause as well.